githall/Plato/CONTRIBUTING.md

 - Try to include descriptive commit messages, even if you squash them before sending a pull request.
 Good commit messages are important.
 They tell others why you did the changes you did, not just right here and now, but months or years from now.
 - Commit messages should be clear, concise and provide a reasonable summary to give an indication of what was changed and why.
 - Avoid committing several unrelated changes in one go.
 It makes merging difficult, and also makes it harder to determine which change is the culprit if a bug crops up.
-- If you aren't sure how something works or want to solicit input from other Plato developers before making a change, you can create an issue with the discussion tag or post your quesitons to https://plato.instantasp.co.uk/questions.
+- If you aren't sure how something works or want to solicit input from other developers before making a change, you can create an issue with the discussion tag or post your quesitons to https://plato.instantasp.co.uk/questions.
 - Please include relevant unit tests / specs along with your changes, if appropriate.

 ## Commit Messages